satba87/fullsnacks/README.md

 # fullsnacks
-Not the scope for now
+Not the scope for now...!